Growing kale,or how to get 16000% return on your investment

 No mutual fund or stock will provide the same return on your investment as a little $2.50 package of kale seeds.
 A package contains about 50 or more seeds.
 One $0.05 plant can produce up to two store-sized bunches of organic kale in four to five months.
 You would have paid $3.99 for each!
 Disregard the cost of labor – there is practically none when you grow an easy-going plant like kale.
 So your “investment” provides a 16000% return.
 Planting greens in your backyard can really save you money.

-Are you lucky to live in a big city where kale is readily available in stores ?
+Are you lucky to live in a big city where kale is readily available in stores?
 You still have to drive there to get it, then store it in the fridge, and watch it go limp.
 Isn’t it much easier to step outside and grab a leaf of kale for your smoothie or soup?
 And if you don’t live in an area where kale is sold, then this is the only way you for you to start enjoying this miracle food.

 Reason #7.
 Ease and pleasure

-How many kale plant per square foot?...
+How many kale plants per square foot?...

 If you decided to grow kale after reading my speech in its defense, make sure that you buy either dinosaur or Russian kale.
 There are a lot of purely decorative types of kale out there, and they are still edible, but not nearly as tasty.